WHAT IS SCADA?

 What is the role of OleumTech in wireless SCADA systems?

-OleumTech provides wireless instrumentation for monitoring field equipment and critical processes including pressure, liquid level, flow, temperature, discrete, and alarm.
-The OleumTech Transmitters are certified for Class I; Division 1 hazardous location and are battery-powered, self-contained, and intrinsically safe.
+OleumTech provides wireless instrumentation for monitoring field equipment and critical processes including pressure, liquid level, flow, temperature, analog / discrete, gas detection, tilt, vibration, alarm, and much more.
+The OleumTech Wireless Transmitters are certified for Class I; Division 1 hazardous location and are battery-powered, self-contained, and intrinsically safe.
 The collected data is wirelessly communicated via Modbus protocol through a Wireless Gateway to a third-party PLC, RTU, HMI, or DCS that are part of a SCADA system.

 The OleumTech provides solutions for wireless fail-safe, wireless valve control, and wireless emergency shutdown (ESD) applications.

 The drawing below depicts a basic Wireless SCADA with the new integrated wireless end node instrumentation.